 Back in 1982, Tom Peters and Robert Waterman wrote a book called In Search of Excellence.
 The book listed a series of case studies about “Excellent” companies.
 The premise was that if we did in our companies what the excellent managers did in these big companies, we’d be successful as well.
 The big problem that the authors didn’t anticipate was complacency.
 32 publicly traded, “Excellent,” companies were listed in the case studies.
 10 of the 32 companies have increased their success significantly in the last 30 years.
 Among these are companies like Intel, Walt Disney, and Wal-Mart.
 Three companies are at almost the exact same level today as they were 30 years ago (little or no growth in three decades).
 These companies include Avon, IBM, and Proctor & Gamble.
 So basically about half of the companies have either stayed “excellent” or become even more “excellent”.

-The rest of the list is full of companies who got complacent.
+The rest of the list is full of companies that got complacent.
 For instance, although Wal-Mart did really well in the last 30 years, another pick in the book was K-Mart.
 K-Mart stuck to their tried and true direct-to-store delivery.
-Wal-Mart innovated and designed a hub-and-spoke and IT focused delivery system.
+Wal-Mart innovated and designed a hub-and-spoke and IT-focused delivery system.
 (See MarketWatch article about these companies.)
 Another company listed was Kodak.
 I’m sure there were hundreds (if not 1000’s) of employees working for Kodak in the late 80’s and early 90’s who were saying, “Maybe photo-paper isn’t exactly going to be the future of photography.”
 But, the ship was hard to turn.
 They had beaten Polaroid.
 Kodak was one of the most respected companies in the world.
 But they got complacent.

 Other books like Built to Last and Good to Great have had similar results.
 The point is that the success of these companies can often lead to their downfall if they don’t adapt quickly to changes in the marketplace.
 One of the reasons that my company did so well with our presentation skills classes is that our classes were created at a time where presentations were changing dramatically and quickly.
 Since we were so small, we experimented with new technology.
 The things that worked well, we kept.
 Anything that didn’t work well, we got rid of.
 We were adapting quickly to the changing market.
 The larger companies couldn’t do that.